 From the beginning of our relationship, we loved camping and going on adventures.
-We had lots of spontaneous trips to the Mackinac Bridge (3+ hours away) and vacations in the Upper Peninsula.
+We had many spontaneous trips to the Mackinac Bridge (3+ hours away) and vacations in the Upper Peninsula.
 Some of our favorite camping trips were roughing it on the beaches of Lake Michigan or deep in the woods.
-All these fun trips would fuel the want to live full-time in an RV and raise our family on the road.
+All these fun trips would fuel the desire to live full-time in an RV and raise our family on the road.

 Buying our new home

-Fast forward a few years later, we started getting more serious.
-We looked at RVs, went to an RV show, and thought about ways to make this work.
+Fast forward a few years later, and we started getting more serious.
+We looked at RVs, went to an RV show, and considered ways to make this work.
 On a whim in October of 2016, we drove to the RV dealership and asked to tour some RVs.
-The salesperson was good at his job and sold us on a brand new Fleetwood Bounder.
+The salesperson was good at his job and sold us a brand new Fleetwood Bounder.

 Now what?!
-We have a 36ft RV in our driveway with no plans of making this crazy dream a reality.
-One thing we did know – it was happening.
+We have a 36-foot RV in our driveway and no plans to make this crazy dream a reality.
+One thing we did know—it was happening.

 Testing out living in a small space

-In May of 2017, we temporarily moved into the RV with plans of moving back into our home in the winter.
+In May of 2017, we temporarily moved into the RV with plans to return to our home in the winter.
 This was just to see if we could make it work.
-We still took most of our showers and baths in the house but didn’t spend much time in our home.
+We still took most of our showers and baths in the house but didn't spend much time in our home.

-That summer, we went on camping trips, including a week-long adventure in the Upper Penninsula and the Apostle Islands in Wisconsin.
+That summer, we went camping, including a week-long adventure in the Upper Peninsula and the Apostle Islands in Wisconsin.

 We're now a full-time RV family

-In May of 2018, we permanently moved into the RV with plans of NOT moving back into our house.
+In May 2018, we permanently moved into the RV with plans to NOT return to our house.
 The part that took the longest was the time spent going through everything and moving our belongings into our RV.
 We purchased an enclosed trailer to hold the stuff we wanted to keep but not take with us.

 We ended up donating and selling almost everything we owned.
-Going from 2000 sqft to nearly 350 sqft is one of the hardest things I’ve ever done, but one of the most rewarding.
-There was only so much room, but I wanted to keep it all.
-Everything had memories or feelings, and I didn’t want to let go.
+Going from 2000 square feet to nearly 350 square feet is one of the hardest things I've ever done, but one of the most rewarding.
+There was only so much room, but I wanted to keep everything.
+Everything had memories or feelings—I didn't want to let go.
 Needless to say, the enclosed trailer is full.
 Thinking about this now, I already know I can let go of probably half the things we kept.

-We put our house for sale in October, almost exactly two years after we purchased the RV.
-Three months later, our home was sold, and we were traveling south to Texas.
+We put our house up for sale in October, almost exactly two years after we purchased the RV.
+Our home was sold three months later, and we were traveling south to Texas.
 It was the most fantastic feeling!
-We can’t believe that we are finally a full-time RV family!
+We can't believe that we are finally a full-time RV family!